Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Layers/BrowseWfsLayers/readme.md

 A list of layers in the WFS service will be shown.
 Select a layer to display.

-Some WFS services return coordinates in X,Y order, while others return coordinates in lat/long (Y,X) order.
-If you don't see features rendered or you see features in the wrong location, use the checkbox to change the coordinate order and reload.

 ## How it works

 1. Create a `WfsService` object with a URL to a WFS feature service.
 2. Obtain a list of `WfsLayerInfo` from `WfsService.ServiceInfo`.
 3. When a layer is selected, create a `WfsFeatureTable` from the `WfsLayerInfo`.
-    * Set the axis order if necessary.
 4. Create a feature layer from the feature table.
 5. Add the feature layer to the map.
     * The sample uses randomly generated symbology, similar to the behavior in ArcGIS Pro.